nusmodifications/nus-soc-scripts/README.md

 - **IVLE Photos / Know Your Classmates** (No longer functional)
   - IVLE doesn't show the photos of your classmates.
   - This script will let you see the photos of your classmates in SoC modules.
+- **Google Scripts**
+  - Useful scripts powered by [Google Apps Script](https://www.google.com/script/start/)
+  - These scripts will send your personal notification about module, singtel and so on.

 ### Contributors